alexanderflorean/BSc-JavSoCoClassifier/dissertationStructure.md

           * Classification report
 * Optional: Chapter summary

-# Study Design (~15p)
+# Experiment design (~15p)
-fill without referring to specific libraries.
 The design of how we are gonna find the answers to the research questions.
 (should explain how we collected data, and pre-process)

+* Go into detail of the research questions
-* Tools used, and motivation behind the choices
+* Tools used, and motivation behind the choices:
+  * jupyter, scikit-learn, et.c.
 * Programs that will be used for this lab, and motivation for them
-  * jabref
-  * prom
-  * teammates
+  * jabref, prom, teammates
-* The steps
-  * Collection of data
-    * Method & structure of collecting the data
-    * reasoning
-  * Pre-processing
-    * Extracting information, what is relevant to extract?
-    * Parsing
-      * NLP?
-      * Regular expression?
+* Pre-processing:
+  * How we will evaluate the different inputs, and find the better inputs
-    * Feature representation?
+* Feature representation?, motivate the choice between
-      * CountVector?
-      * TfidVector?
+      * CountVector or TfidVector?
-  * Training models
-    * parameters
-      * Stratified k-fold
-      * Absolute size test sample
+* Train size evaluation:
-    * Classifiers
-      * Naive-Bayes
-      * MaxEnt
-      * SVM
-  * Model evaluation
+  * how we will test which is the optimal train size for the model
-  * Model testing
+* Classifiers:
+  * Motivation behind choice of classifiers
+  * how we will find the better classifier
 * Chapter summary

 # Implementation (~15p)